marcodeltufo/openbis-test-2/docs/Core-Plugins_53745960.md

 for this plugin type.
 For example, plugins of type `drop-boxes` are added to the property `inputs`.

-Enabling Modules and Disabling Plugins
+Enabling Modules and Disabling Plugins {#CorePlugins-EnablingModulesandDisablingPlugins}
 --------------------------------------

 There are three methods to control which plugins are available and witch